wavesplatform/ride-examples/ride4dapps/8ball/README.md

 Don't know what to do?
 You want an answer to THE question?
 Magic 8 Ball - it’s the fastest way to seek advice!
-DApp uses an "innovative"(not) method of pseudorandom answer generation to give you the best possible answer.
+DApp uses an innovative(not) method of pseudorandom answer generation to give you the best possible answer.
 And it also ensures that same question should get a different answer.

 ### Deploying